PedanticHacker/ReChess/README.md

 ### Source Code

 ReChess' source code is written in the **Python** programming language.
-ReChess must be launched with Python interpreter's 3.12 version.
+ReChess should be launched with the Python interpreter version 3.12.

-You may edit the source code to make it work with older interpreter's versions, but note that using version 3.12 guarantees that ReChess will work on Windows, Linux-based, and macOS platforms.
+You may edit the source code to make it work with older versions of the Python interpreter, but note that using version 3.12 guarantees that ReChess will work on Windows, Linux-based, and macOS platforms.

 ### Dependencies